 The ornate, multidomed gurdwara hosts Pushkar's Sikh community and welcomes visitors.

-A bathing ghat dedicated to Brahma.
+A bathing ghat dedicated to Brahma and below the Brahma temple.